RLBat/CMEECourseWork/Week2/README.txt

 align_seqs_better.py - UNDER CONSTRUCTION

-align_seqs_fasta.py - IN PROGRESS - Compares the DNA base sequences from any two input files and finds the position at which they most closely match
+align_seqs_fasta.py - Compares two DNA base sequences from two input files and finds the position at which they most closely match

 basic_csv.py - Demonstates the usage of the csv library to read, manipulate and write to csv files